yyvhang/IAGNet/README.md

  8.  [✉️ Statement](#9)
  9.  [🔍 Citation](#10)

-## News: Our Paper has been accepted by ICCV2023, and the PIAD dataset will be released after the ICCV2023 conference.
+## News: Our Paper has been accepted by ICCV2023.

 ## ❗Quick Understanding <a name="1_"></a>